TpRedNinja/Assassins-Creed-Autosplitters-and-loadremovers/README.md

 **Assassin's Creed Revelations:**

 	-Load Remover
 	-Splits the same way as Brotherhood
 	-may work only on steam

 **Assassin's Creed 3 Remastered:**

 	-Autostart
 	-Loadremover
 	-Can split on most missions but not all of them -works on steam and ubi connect

 **Assassin's Creed Liberation Remastered:**

 	-Splits on most if not all missions
 	-Autostart
 	-loadremover
 	-works on ubi connect and steam

 **Assassin's Creed Liberation:**

 	-Autosplit on all if not all missions
 	-Loadremover
 	-Only for steam but may work on ubisoft connect

 **Assassin's Creed FreedomCry:**

 	-Autosplits on percentage change so basically every mission but might not idk -No load remover
 	-meant for standalone version of freedom cry not the dlc for blackflag.
 	-Meant for steam but could work on ubi connect not plus

 **Assassin's Creed 4 Black Flag:**

 	-Autostart
 	-loadremove
 	-splits for basically every mission
 	-support for 100%
 	-works on steam and ubiconnect

 **Assassin's Creed Rogue:**

-	-loadremove
+	-loadremover
 	-splits for basically every mission
+ 	-made for steam may work on ubiconnect

 **Assassin's Creed Unity(made by Akilo updated by me):**